KristenLingwood-zz/yahtzee/README.rst

 Write the classes for these rules.

-Four: Prevent Rolling More than 3 Times
+Five: Prevent Rolling More than 3 Times
 ---------------------------------------

 You should only get two chances per turn to re-roll, but the game has a bug where you can re-roll as often as you want.
 Fix this!

-Five: Disallow Re-Using Score Line
+Six: Disallow Re-Using Score Line
 ----------------------------------

 The game currently lets you keep re-scoring the same scoring line (so you